kmontgomery0/agora_hackMIT/README.md

-# agora - a decision making web app
+# agora - go with your gut

-Created for HackMIT 2023 (not submitted in time due to some technical problems).
+A decision-making web app, tailored to assist indecisive individuals in their decision-making journey.
+Driven by user audio input and enables real-time emotion detection using a Python sentiment analysis model sourced from Hugging Face.
+Created for HackMIT 2023.

 ![logo-branding](public/branding.png)